 Last month we looked at the case of Mohamud v WM Morrison Supermarkets Plc, which dealt with whether an employer was vicariously liable for an employee's unprovoked attack on a customer.
 Mr Mohamud had visited a petrol station operated by the supermarket in 2008 and after making an innocent request of the kiosk operator, was subjected to racist abuse, and then to a violent and unprovoked assault.
-For further details please see our article How far can employers be blamed for their employees' actions.

 In the Mohamud case the Court of Appeal found that the employer was not liable for its employee's actions.
 Although the unprovoked nature of the attack raises a number of issues for employers in regard to managing staff, it is also worth considering whether the situation would have been different if the situation was reversed and the attacker had been a member of the public.
 If Mr. Mohamud had been the aggressor, to what extent could the employer of the victim be held accountable for Mr Mohamud's actions?

 The risk of violence or harassment from a third party can potentially affect any workplace.
 However, certain sectors (such as retail) are at higher risk given the increased level of face to face contact with the general public.
 So what should an employer do in order to protect its employees and to ensure that if an individual is harmed, it is not held accountable?

 An employer has a duty to take reasonable care of the health, safety and welfare of its employees whilst they are at work.
 The employer must also take reasonable steps to provide a safe workplace and a safe system of work.
 These duties will extend to cover any risk of violence which an employee may face in the workplace, encompassing any acts which affect the physical or the mental wellbeing of the employee.
 Employers will therefore have to consider not only physical acts against an employee but also psychological and/or sexual acts.